 CON: You just want to stick with tradition.

 There is something magical about the tradition of waiting until the aisle, so if you want to stick with it, please go with your gut and do it.

 PRO: Built-in time for just the two of you.We know many people have already told you this, but your wedding day will go by quickly.
 There are likely guests from out of town that you haven’t seen in a while and you’ll feel like you need to spend time with them all.
 A first look is a moment between just the two of you and gives you quiet time to yourselves in between all the commotion.
 It allows you to slow down and take in what that day is all about: you finding the one person that you want to spend the rest of your life with.
 A first look is pre-built in time for just the two of you to reflect on the day so far.

 CON: You need to build more time into the schedule.

-Although I typically plan 15-20 minutes for your first look, it is extra time that needs to be planned into your schedule.
-But I wouldn’t let that be the deciding factor for you!
+Although we typically plan 15-20 minutes for your first look, it is extra time that needs to be planned into your schedule.
+But we wouldn’t let that be the deciding factor for you!

 PRO: Knock out wedding party and family photos before the ceremony.

 If you are the kind of couple who wants to get to the celebration faster, then a first look could be a great option.
 I like to schedule your first look with enough time before the ceremony to also take wedding party and family pictures.
 This way the only pictures you have left after the ceremony are of just the two of you (and trust me, it’s nice to have those few moments together before you join the party).